“The telex writers clattered where the gunships once had been” – Donald Walker.

 So the gangway was for foot passengers only and it was my job to also follow them off the boat in both Guernsey and France.
 To be honest the whole time was a bit of a blur now and I’m writing this from memory, but the job was a simple one.
 And you know what?
 I didn’t even have to check if the customer’s had a ticket or not!!
 That was already done at the harbour.
 But anyone who works beyond the ticket search point could easily just walk up the gangway and get a free trip to France!

 So customers start coming up the ramp and then a security guy calls me down to give me an “item”.
 It’s a spear gun.
-It’s heading for Guernsey.
+It’s heading for Guernsey and requires police clearance.
 But since I’m on Gangway Patrol for the day, I have to take it personally to Guernsey as it is banned on board and the customer cannot have it on his person.
 It’s a spear gun!!
 For killing fish and I’m standing there manning the gangway holding up a spear gun at customers in a Northern Irish accent.
-One guy even said to me “We’re not on a boat to Belfast are we?”.
+One guy yells till me “We’re not on a boat to Belfast are we?”.
 No, we weren’t but I was loving the thrill of it all.
 And yes, it’s only a spear gun, but it was amusing.

 I held a spear gun like some kind of drug dealer.
 It’s not even that dangerous a weapon (Ok well you know what I mean…), but company policy say customers cannot take it on board and it needed to be transported to Guernsey with the help of the gangway member for the day.
 I had two options, either carry a spear gun for my entire shift and keep my eyes on it or hand it into the captain of the ship on the bridge until we docked in Guernsey.
 As tempting as it was to man a spear gun for my entire shift, I also had to stack some shelves in the onboard shop and serve customers.
 This meant there was no way I could keep my eyes constantly on the spear gun, so bridge it was.
 I had a bit of a play with it with my fellow members of staff, and even had to wrap tape round it so that it physically couldn’t be used.